Valérie Pécresse

 Pécresse was voted as the Republicans' nominee for the 2022 French presidential election, defeating Éric Ciotti in the party primary.
 She came fifth in the election with 4.8% of the vote, the worst result in the history of her party or its Gaullist predecessors.

 Education and early career

-Pécresse is the daughter of prominent economist Dominique Roux who taught at Université Paris Dauphine and later served as CEO of Bolloré.
-She has law degrees from HEC Paris and the École nationale d'administration.
+Pécresse is the daughter of economist Dominique Roux who taught at Université Paris Dauphine and later served as CEO of French conglomerate Bolloré.
+She has degrees from HEC Paris and the École nationale d'administration.
 She speaks French, English, Russian and Japanese.
 Pécresse was an auditor of the Conseil d'État until 1998, when she was designated councillor to President Jacques Chirac.

 Political career

 Career in local politics

 In 2004, she took office as a regional councillor of Île-de-France.
 She was also the spokeswoman of the Union for a Popular Movement party in Yvelines.
 In 2020, she took office as a municipal councillor of Vélizy-Villacoublay.